* UPDATE 3/2019 Version 4.5 *

-These new historical studies suggest the radical idea that recorded Indo-European history was incorrectly recompiled by certain influential scholars and publishers nearly five centuries ago.
-Moreover, if other studies can verify this radical idea, then perhaps a new world time scale may be needed to replace the common era of the A.D. time scale.
+These new historical studies listed below suggest a radical theory that recorded Indo-European history was incorrectly compiled by certain influential scholars and publishers nearly five centuries ago.
+Moreover, if other studies can verify this radical theory, then perhaps a new world time scale is needed to replace the common era of the A.D. time scale.

-The reason why Indo-European history could have been incorrectly recompiled nearly five centuries ago was because during the need to translate Roman numerical data into modern numerical data, several calendrical mistakes may have led historians into misunderstanding the true length of recorded history.
+The reason why Indo-European history could have been incorrectly compiled nearly five centuries ago was because during the need to translate Roman numerical data into modern numerical data, several calendrical mistakes led historians into misunderstanding the true length of recorded history.

-To better understand this new radical idea of how the true chronology of Western History could have been misunderstood by historians nearly five centuries ago, the following bordered section of this essay is an excerpt from AN INTERVIEW WITH THE AUTHOR link within the ABOUT THE AUTHOR page area of this website.
+To better understand this new radical theory of how the true chronology of Western History was misunderstood by historians nearly five centuries ago, the following bordered section of this essay is an excerpt -- written in May 1997, from an article entitled: AN INTERVIEW WITH THE AUTHOR.
+The full article can be found at a link within the ABOUT THE AUTHOR page area of this website.

 Reporter 3: What about all those dated manuscripts from before the Renaissance -- surely they contain dates that predate any history book and "outline of Western History" printed in 1493?
 How do you explain away these manuscripts?

-One concept is that the "M" symbol may mean a "thousand" to some, but it could have also marked or represented "the son" symbol - meaning a Christian mark symbol just before a year count of a date related to Biblical times.
+One concept is that the letter "M" symbol may mean a "thousand" to some, but it could have also marked or represented "thy son" symbol -- meaning a Christian mark symbol just before a year count of a date related to Biblical times.